Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Gaussian Process Dynamic Mode Decomposition

 and $\nabla^2(\bm{x})$ as the $D \times D$ \emph{Hessian} matrix\footnote{For stationary kernels the quadratic form of \eqref{eq: posterior kernel VFE} enables an approximation of $\nabla^2(\bm{x})$ that requires only gradient information \citep{nocedal2006numerical}.} of ${\kappa}_\textrm{pst}(\bm{x}, \bm{x})$.

 Putting it all together we can obtain a recursive expression for the $k$-step covariance matrix:

-which we can interpret as iteratively accumulating the prediction errors arising from random `shocks' at each intermediate step.
-The magnitude of these shocks are dependent on the state of the system at each step, hence the heteroskedasticity.
+which we can interpret as iteratively accumulating the prediction errors arising from random `shocks' at each intermediate step, and where the magnitude of these shocks are dependent on the system's state.

 If all the eigenvalues of $\U$ have magnitudes less than $1$, then the effect of the shocks will diminish as the errors are propagated (i.e. the process is covariance-stationary); for eigenvalues with magnitudes equal to $1$ the effect of the shocks will persist within the process, and for eigenvalues with amplitudes greater than $1$ the effects are amplified.
 However, we should be cognizant of the fact that the Koopman operator is a \emph{positive Markov operator} \citep{mauroy2020koopman}, and will always have one ``trivial" mode with a unity eigenvalue and a constant-one eigenfunction as a fixed point.